 Much of the book’s lore takes place in Chihuahua, Mexico.
 Unfortunately, the authors tell the story in the words of true-believing, fundamentalist-Mormon-LeBaron cult members.
 In other words, it’s a highly biased “history” with a Messianic purpose.

 True to their fanatic religiosity, as I said above, the book was mainly written to proselytize and promote Uncle Joel LeBaron’s cult, “The Church of the First Born of the Fullness of Times.”
-This presupposes revisionist history, then, and a white-washing of the LeBarons … and myth in the making, to be sure.
+This presupposes a revised and rewritten history, then — and a white-washing of the LeBarons … and myth in the making.